hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

-Playbooks are written in YAML and are easy to read, write, share and understand.

 ### Plays

 > A playbook is a list of plays.